supremex04/Questor/README.md

 ![Alt text](web/src/assets/workflow.png)

 **Context Sources**
-- To ensure accuracy and reliability, Questor uses authoritative and widely accepted sources to enhance the knowledge of the language model (LLM) for each domain:
+- To ensure accuracy and reliability, Questor uses authoritative and widely accepted context sources to enhance the knowledge of the language model (LLM) for each domain:
   - Health Domain (Cardio-Vascular):
-    - Davidson's Medicine
+    - Davidson's Medicine (a widely accepted reference book in the medical field)
   - Legal Domain:
     - The Constitution of Nepal
     - Various other legal acts and documents